HakaiInstitute/hakai-ctd-qc/README.md

 # hakai-profile-qaqc
-hakai-profile-qaqc is the main package use to handle the QAQCing of the Hakai Oceanography CTD Dataset.
+hakai-profile-qaqc is the main package use to handle the QAQCing of the CTD Datasets maintained by the Hakai Institute.
 Please refer to the [test description manual](tests_description.md) for a full description of the different tests applied within this package.
+Examples of tes

 ## Installation
 Run the following command in a command line